 Basically, you do not have to be operating from the EU to comply to GDPR; as long as your target market includes people from the EU, you need to be GDPR compliant.

 Companies are likely to face increased compliance costs on the back of GDPR as well as sustain the risk of facing hefty penalties in case of failure in compliance.
-Flouting the rules can attract a maximum fine equivalent to 4% of an organisation’s global annual revenue or €20 million (whichever is higher).
+Flouting the rules can attract a maximum fine equivalent to 4% of an organization’s global annual revenue or €20 million (whichever is higher).

 Therefore, to be safe rather than sorry, wherever your organization is based, if you plan to target consumers in the EU or plan to expand to the EU, review your policies, procedures, existing privacy programmes and make sure your employees are trained in the nuances of data privacy.
-Review or update your various contracts signed with third-part vendors and most importantly, include new technology.
+Review or update your various contracts signed with third-party vendors and most importantly, include new technology.

 Speaking about technology, software tools like VComply help you to manage your compliances effectively, lets you update your policies and ensure that auditing is effective and efficient.